jayjohnson526/UFOs/README.md

 Collecting UFO data and visualizing with JavaScript

 ## Overview
-The goal of this project is to compile recorded UFO sightings in recent years from across North America so that users can analyze the data based on user defined criteria.
-To make the data user friendly and interactive, we've created a webpage that allows the user to filter sightings by city, state, country, and/or shape.
+The goal of this project is to compile UFO sightings in recent years from across North America so that users can analyze the data in one place.
+To make the data more user friendly and interactive, we've created a webpage that allows the user to filter sightings by city, state, country, and/or shape.
 Whether you're a believer or not, take a look at the data and draw your own conclusions.

 ![](static/images/filters.png)